JessPinkman/BSPure/README.md

 - Reduce your code by 60%.
 - Benefit from autocompletion and helpful documentation while typing.

+# 3 FACTORIES
-# There are 3 factories*, all of them output Bootstrap Base Components (BSBaseComponent):
+all of them output Bootstrap Base Components (BSBaseComponent):

 ## BSPure::{tag}